The Sales Tech vs The Service Tech

 - A massive remodel, room addition or any other residential construction project would require the installation of an HVAC system.

 You Are More Than Likely Being Qualified From The Moment You Call

-It might be hard to believe, but HVAC companies strive to install hvac systems.
+It might be hard to believe, but HVAC companies strive to install HVAC systems.
 A lot like how car dealerships like to sell cars.
 It is what they do.
-It is how the remain keep their doors open.
+It is how they remain keeps their doors open.
 Some do it well; Some, not so well.
 Most HVAC companies preach great customer service, unfortunately not all.
 The three most likely scenarios listed above can often help homeowners identify who they are consulting with about their new HVAC system.
 Let’s meet our contestants:

 Introduction to The Sales Tech